onap/dcaegen2/docs/sections/dcaeservice_helm_template.rst

 template will deploy a sidecar container that polls the ONAP policy subsystem for policy-driven configuration information.

-``policies`` is a YAML object (“dictionary”) that can contain the following keys:
+``policies`` is a YAML object ("dictionary") that can contain the following keys:

 1. ``policyID``: *[Optional]* A string representation of a JSON array of policy ID values that the sidecar should monitor.
-Default ‘[]’.
+Default '[]'.
 2. ``filter``: *[Optional]* A string representation of a JSON array of regular expressions that match policy IDs that the sidecar should monitory.
-Default ‘[]’.
+Default '[]'.
 3. ``duration``: *[Optional]* The interval (in seconds) between polling requests made by the sidecar to the policy subsystem.
 Default: 2600.